globus/django-globus-portal-framework/README.md

     INSTALLED_APPS = [
         ...
         # This contains general Globus portal tools
-        'django-globus-portal-framework',
+        'globus_portal_framework',
         # This contains a search portal we will use for this demo
-        'django-globus-portal-framework.search',
+        'globus_portal_framework.search',
     ]
 ```

-Then wire up the search portal in your 'myproject/urls.py'
+Then wire up the search portal in your `myproject/urls.py`

 ```
     from django.urls import path, include